 Sandy Hook Lighthouse is the oldest lighthouse in America.
 Although it was the fifth lighthouse constructed in the colonies, it is now the oldest surviving lighthouse in America.
 Sandy Hook Lighthouse is recognized as America's oldest lighthouse by the United States Lighthouse Society.
-The U.S. National Park Services recognizes it as the America's oldest operating lighthouse.
+The U.S. National Park Service declares it as America's oldest operating lighthouse.

 Sandy Hook lighthouse is open to the public weekends May 1 - Oct 31, 1 to 4:30 p.m.
 Nov.
 1 - April 30, 1 to 3:30 p.m.
 Park Rangers lead the tours.
 Tours are first come, first serve and can only be scheduled in person at the Visitor's Center.
 This oldest lighthouse in the US is on the grounds of Fort Hancock and is just one of the unbeatable tourist attractions at Sandy Hook.
 The peninsula also boasts a spectacular holly forest, excellent surf fishing, hiking, beaches, trails, salt marshes, more than 300 species of birds and other historical sites.

-*Note: Some claim the Boston Light Lighthouse in Boston, MA. to be the oldest lighthouse in America.
+*Note: Some sources claim the Boston Light Lighthouse in Boston, MA. to be the oldest lighthouse in America.
 However this is not accurate.
 Although it was originally built in 1716, decades before Sandy Hook Lighthouse, it was destroyed by the British as the last of the British were leaving Boston.
-They blew up the lighthouse completely destroying it.
-The current lighthouse was not not rebuilt by Massachusetts until 1783.
+They blew up the lighthouse, completely destroying it.
+The current lighthouse was not rebuilt by Massachusetts until 1783.
 This makes Sandy Hook Lighthouse the oldest continuously operating lighthouse in the United States.